Sparsity of solutions for variational inverse problems with finite-dimensional data: Abstract main result: existence of a sparse minimizer

 then $k=k_1=k_2$.

 The set of extremal points of $K$ will be denoted by $Ext(K)$. \end{defi}

 First we need a lemma about the behaviour of extremal points under a linear mapping.

 \begin{lemma} Let $K$ be a convex set in a locally convex space $X$.
-Given $Y$ a real topological vector space and a linear map $L:X \rightarrow Y$ the following statements hold: \begin{itemize} \item [i)] If $L$ is continuous and $K$ is compact, then $Ext(LK) \subset LExt(K)$. \item [ii)] If $L$ is injective, then $Ext(LK) = LExt(K)$\,. \end{itemize} \end{lemma} \begin{proof} To prove $i)$ let us consider $k \in K$ such that $Lk$ is an extremal point of $LK$.
+Given $Y$ a real topological vector space and a linear map $L:X \rightarrow Y$ the following statements hold: \begin{enumerate}[label=\roman*)] \item If $L$ is continuous and $K$ is compact, then $Ext(LK) \subset LExt(K)$. \item If $L$ is injective, then $Ext(LK) = LExt(K)$\,. \end{enumerate} \end{lemma} \begin{proof} To prove \ref{fund_i} let us consider $k \in K$ such that $Lk$ is an extremal point of $LK$.
 We want to show that there exists $\overline k \in Ext(K)$ such that $Lk = L\overline k$ which proves the first claim.